-While an average can be significantly skewed by an outlier the medium represents the place where half the population is above and half is below.
-For example if we have a group of 10 employees which 9 make 50,000 a year and 1 makes 2 million, their average salary will be around $250,000 while their medium will be around 50,000 a place where 50% of people make less than the median and 50% make more, which obviously will be much more representative of the salary the vast majority of people of that group make
+While an average can be significantly skewed by an outlier, the median represents the place where half the population is above and half is below.
+For example if we have a group of 10 employees of which 9 make $50,000 a year and one makes $2 million, their average salary will be around $250,000 while their median will be around $50,000: a place where 50% of people make less than the median and 50% make more, which obviously will be much more representative of the salary the vast majority of people of that group make

 Right now, the median cost of a wedding is $17,500, according to the popular wedding site The Knot.
 A closer look at a few details reveals that the median price is a good deal closer to the typical wedding cost than the $27,000 average.